fhir-fi/finnish-scheduling/input/includes/fragment-status-concept-map-notes.md

 but that code is now deprecated.

 The Finnish logical model does not have any code for appointments that have been entered in error.

+The *Ajanvarauksen tila* codes can be added using the [Ajanvarauksen tila](StructureDefinition-ajanvarauksen-tila.html) extension to `Appoinment.status`.